Living and learning in Geraldton means your child enjoys a coastal lifestyle, a caring home away from home, and a comprehensive education.

 Students also have access to two school psychologists who provide programs that focus on the holistic wellbeing of students.
 They offer one on one support and student group activities.

 Healthy and nutritious meals are provided by talented kitchen staff.
 We provide for a range of diverse dietary requirements, meaning your child will always have a well-balanced meal option that suits their needs.
 Fresh and high quality produce is sourced locally where possible.
 We aim to support local growers, suppliers and businesses in purchasing ingredients.
 Your child receives breakfast, afternoon tea and dinner in the college dining room every day.
 On school days, each student receives a packed lunch.
 On weekends, lunch is available in the dining room.
+Find out what's on the menu this term.

 Supervisors are always available to your child should they need help in any issue that may arise.
 Staff are available at all hours of the day and night to attend to urgent care matters should your child become unwell or there be an emergency.
 Our supervisors are fully trained in first aid and treat minor ailments.
 Students have ready access to medical care, dental care and pharmaceutical services in the Geraldton community.